pococms/website/docs/themes-using.md

 A global [theme](glossary.htmle#theme) creates default styling for every page in your site.
-It's specified using `global-theme` in the front matter.
+It's specified using `theme` in the front matter.
 It can only be used on your
 [home page](glossary.html#home-page).